textpattern/textpattern.github.io/administration/write-panel.md

 #### Status

-Public (Published) or Private (Not Published): The first and most important publishing control is the article _status_; a series of five radio button options for indicating the status of your article (Figure 8, item 5).
-If you select _draft_, _hidden_ or _pending_, your article will not be visible online, but if you select _live_ or _sticky_ it will be visible.
+Public (published) or Private (not published): The first and most important publishing control is the article _status_; a series of options for indicating the status of your article.
+If you select _Draft_, _Hidden_ or _Pending_, your article will not be visible online, but if you select _live_ or _sticky_ it will be visible.
 The specific function of each status mode is described in following sections.

 Status assignment depends on the _Privileges_ of a user.
 Depending on your site's publishing objectives, or number of contributors, not every user may have the same privileges, as set in the "users":/home/www/zendstudio/dokuwiki/bin/doku.php?id=users panel.
 If multiple contributors support a site and different roles are set, it may be that some users will only be able to choose a subset of these status modes.